CleoMenezesJr/weather-oclock/CODE_OF_CONDUCT.md

 Oher than that basically just be cool.
 If you're cool I'll be cool and we're all cool.
 Cool?
 Do we really need any other rules?

-The owner of this repository (JasonLG1979) reserves the right, at his whim to decide what "cool" means at any particular moment.
+The owner of this repository (Cleo Menezes Jr.) reserves the right, at his whim to decide what "cool" means at any particular moment.
 But as a guideline "cool" is generally defined as being kind and respectful to others.